Pay Off Debt or Save Money? Here’s How to Decide

 The mathematical answer to whether to pay off debt or save says that you should put your money wherever it will work hardest for you.

-If you’re debating whether to pay down student loans or put excess cash into a retirement saving account, look at it this way: If the student loan interest rate is lower than the return rate from the retirement account, pay the minimum on the debt each month and put extra money into the retirement account.
+If you’re debating whether to pay off some debt or put excess cash into a retirement saving account, look at it this way: If the student loan interest rate is lower than the return rate from the retirement account, pay the minimum on the debt each month and put extra money into the retirement account.